-(Click on the italicized name of the project to view additional information, photos and graphics.)
+(Click on the project name to view additional information, photos and graphics.)

 Regional stormwater facilities serve large drainage areas and are intended to supplement the overall stormwater system in a defined area.
 These facilities typically capture, control and filter stormwater before it percolates back into the ground.
 In the Spokane County area this can mean filtering back into the Spokane Valley Rathdrum Prairie Aquifer.